 Shayan Shekarforoush

-I did an internship at Samsung AI Center Toronto, working with Alex Levinshtein on dual-camera image enhancement.
+I interned at Samsung AI Center during summer 2022, working with Alex Levinshtein on dual-camera image enhancement.

 CV / LinkedIn / Google Scholar / Github / Twitter